 Improve efficiencies and reduce operational costs

-By monitoring engine status and hours of operation, and by notifying operators of upcoming service, a remote vessel monitoring system can help reduce downtime caused by failure or unplanned engine maintenance. iRAMS also features powerful fuel reporting and analytics to help companies optimize fuel consumption.
-The system can help managers assess how a vessel is performing compared to the rest of the fleet or the manufacturer’s data.
+By monitoring engine status and hours of operation, and by notifying operators of upcoming service, connected ships can help reduce downtime caused by failure or unplanned engine maintenance. iRAMS also features powerful fuel reporting and analytics to help companies optimize fuel consumption.
+The system can help managers assess how connected ships are performing compared to the rest of the fleet or the manufacturer’s data.

 The system also helps fleet owners identify how skipper behaviour and vessel operation affect fuel consumption.
 By configuring thresholds and alarms, operators can check for bad skipping habits and provide skippers with the right feedback.
 In a recent example, iRAMS detected that the skipper of a crew transfer vessel (CTV) was frequently traveling at maximum throttle and 100% engine load.
 Fuel consumption was nearly 20% higher than for a vessel travelling at 85% throttle.
 Running at maximum capacity also put the US$130,000 engine at risk.
 Armed with this information, the vessel’s operator addressed the situation with the Skipper and prevented a bigger issue.